-Alec Baldwin On SNL ‘Takes The Piss’ Out Of Donald Trump
+Alec Baldwin On ‘SNL’ ‘Takes The Pi**’ Out Of Donald Trump

 Alec Bladwin’s skit on SNL lampooning Donald Trump began with a mock press conference reenacting the disastrous first press conference held by Donald Trump last week where he attacked a number of mainstream news agencies, including CNN, for publishing the sex scandal rumors, calling them “fake news” and comparing them to Nazis.

-First Baldwin-as-Trump refuses to answer a question from Buzzfeed, the outlet that released the full dossier recounting Trump’s golden shower scandal, “You’re a failing pile of garbage.
+First Baldwin-as-Trump refuses to answer a question from Buzzfeed, the outlet that released the full dossier recounting Trump’s golden shower scandal.

+“You’re a failing pile of garbage.
 You want to know why?
 Because I took your quiz last night and I’ll tell you right now I’m not a Joey, I’m a Rachel.”

-Alec Baldwin continued the SNL skit, ignoring a question from CNN in a similar fashion to Donald Trump himself during his disastrous press conference last week,
+Alec Baldwin continued the SNL skit, ignoring a question from CNN in a similar fashion to Donald Trump himself during his disastrous press conference last week.

 “No not CNN either, you are overrated.
 Fake news.
 I tried to watch your network last night and it was just some crazy blond woman spouting lies.”

-Alec Baldwin continues the skit from the mock podium fielding more questions from reporters and taking the piss out of Donald Trump,
+Alec Baldwin continues the skit from the mock podium fielding more questions from reporters and taking the pi** out of Donald Trump.

 “I’d like to ask you about your big Russian pee pee party.”